moonlight-stream/moonlight-windows/README.md

 ##Installation

-* Limelight Windows is in development and not yet available for free download in the Store.
+* Moonlight Windows is in development and not yet available for free download in the Store.
 If you want to try it in the meantime, download the source and deploy the app to your phone.
 * Download [GeForce Experience](http://www.geforce.com/geforce-experience) and install on your Windows PC

 ##Requirements